Author selling Books on Rosicrucianism and Books on Secret Traditions

 Sample Pages

-A blend of esoteric Jewish and Christian streams converged in Pasqually's system, known today as Martinezism.
-He claimed to act under the direction of an anterior order, and "teachers and faithful friends" who had taught him.
-The spiritual devotions of the temporal Catholic Church were also of paramount importance to Pasqually, who required his adepts to recite many of its canonical Hours.
+A distinctive blend of esoteric Jewish and Christian currents converged in Pasqually's system, now known as Martinezism.
+He claimed to work under the guidance of an anterior order and of “teachers and faithful friends” who had instructed him.
+Alongside these influences, the spiritual devotions of the Catholic Church were central to his practice, and he required his adepts to recite many of its canonical Hours.

-Chief of these was the Office of the Holy Spirit, which by Pasqually's time had become truncated into a short Book of Hours.
-This book includes a full medieval manuscript of a rare thirteenth century Office of the Holy Spirit, as well as the shorter Hours printed in 1725.
-Both are transcribed and translated.
+Foremost among these was the Divine Office of the Holy Spirit, which by Pasqually's time had been reduced to a brief Book of Hours.
+This volume restores the tradition to its full depth.
+It includes a complete medieval manuscript of a rare thirteenth‑century Office of the Holy Spirit, together with the shorter Hours printed in 1725.

-The book is available in a full-colour hardcover and in black & white paperback.
+The book is available as a full‑colour hardcover and as a black‑and‑white paperback.

 "Beautifully produced and thoughtfully laid out and illustrated, this book should be of great interest both to liturgical historians and those who are interested in the Order of Élus Coëns, but till now have found the office of the Holy Spirit an elusive document."
 Piers Vaughan, Primate of the Apostolic Church of the Golden & Rosy Cross